osisoft/Edge-Data-Store-Docs/content/sds/types/sds-type-api.md

 #### Parameters

 `string tenantId`
-Tenant identifier.
+Tenant identifier

 `string namespaceId`
-Namespace identifier.
+Namespace identifier

 `[Optional] string query`
 Query identifier.
 See [Search in SDS](xref:sdsSearching) for information about specifying the search parameter.

 `[Optional] int skip`
 Parameter representing the zero-based offset of the first object to retrieve.
-If unspecified, a default value of 0 is used.
+If unspecified, a default value of `0` is used.

 `[Optional] int count`
 Parameter representing the maximum number of objects to retrieve.
-If unspecified, a default value of 100 is used.
+If unspecified, a default value of `100` is used.

 `[Optional] string orderby`
 Parameter representing sorted order.
 A field name is required.
 The sorting is based on the stored values for a given field (of type `string`).
-For example, ``orderby=name`` would sort the returned results by the ``name`` values (ascending by default).
+For example, `orderby=name` would sort the returned results by the `name` values (ascending by default).
 Additionally, a value can be provided along with the field name to identify whether to sort ascending or descending, by using values ``asc`` or ``desc``, respectively.
 For example, ``orderby=name desc`` would sort the returned results by the ``name`` values, descending.
-If no value is specified, there is no sorting of results.
+If you do not specify a value, the results are not sorted.

 ### Response